richardgaywood/paydata.org/content/houserules/action_economy/basics.md

 ## The combat turn

+Initiative time is split into a series of *turns*, with each turn representing a few seconds of in-game time.
+During a turn, each character gets a *phase* in which to do their actions.
+The order in which characters get phases is determined by the initiative roll.

 Each combat turn runs like this:

 *   Everyone rolls initiative.
 *   Count down from highest to lowest; when a character's number comes up, they get their phase.
-	*   (Break ties with ERIC as per 5e RAW.)
+	*   (Break ties with "ERIC" as per 5e RAW - compare the two characters Edge, Reaction, Intuition stats.
+If it's still a draw, flip a coin.)
 *   During their phase, each character takes their action(s).
-*   During any phase that is not theirs to act on, characters can take one Free action.
+*   During any phase that is not theirs to act on, any character can take one Free action.
 *   When you get to 0, the turn is over[^passes].
 Re-roll initiative and start over at the top again[^reroll].

-On their phase, everyone gets one normal Complex or two Simple actions as usual, and they might get bonus Simple actions[^bonus] (see below).
+On their phase, everyone gets one normal Complex or two Simple actions as usual, and they might also get bonus Simple actions[^bonus] (see below).

 Complex and Simple actions can be freely interchanged as usual (one Complex = two Simple and vice versa.)

-A character's normal Complex action can be used for anything, but their bonus Simple actions can only be used to perform specific types of action (physical / Matrix / magical), depending on where the character got the bonus actions from.
+A character's normal Complex action can be used for any type of action, but their bonus Simple actions can only be used to perform specific types of action (physical / Matrix / magical), depending on where the character got the bonus actions from.

 [^reroll]: Or keep the values same and start over without re-rolling as SR 6e does, if you prefer.
 I like the dynamic feel of re-rolling each turn though.
 [^passes]: These rules eliminate multiple passes.